thomasdesr/go-shorten/README.md

 This service stores and serves URL redirects.

-### Can I use it in production?
+### Can I use it in "production"?

 I dunno?
-I will be at some time soon-ish.
+I am currently, but do your own tests :D

 ### Why?